SurePack Help Documentation

 Receiving Response:

-# Check for responses
+# Check for responses - automatically downloads and unpacks!

-surepack receive -a john@company.com -f
+surepack receive -a john@company.com

 Example 3: Batch Processing